Sunday, February 21, 2016

 Bottom: December 17, 1895, Winnipeg Free Press

-Starting in 1912 the retail space was home to a restaurant.
-From 1912 to 1916 it was the Casivilla Restaurant and by 1916 was The Rex, a Chinese food joint.
+The retail space became a restaurant in 1912.
+From 1912 to 1916, it was the Casivilla Restaurant, and by 1916, it was The Rex, a Chinese food place.

 Top: Maier Calof ca. 1940s (source)